The 10 Best Need for Speed games you can play today

 Platform(s): PC, PS5, Xbox Series X

-Criterion Games finally returned to Need for Speed, almost a decade after it delivered open world racer Most Wanted.
-The studio delivered a surprising instalment, embracing a vivid, anime-inspired visual style to help the series stand out from the crowd of arcade racing games.
-In our Need for Speed: Unbound review we found the game to be "a high quality, breathtakingly fast open-world street racer that is both technically superb and strangely familiar."
+Criterion Games finally returned to Need for Speed almost a decade after it delivered the open-world racer Most Wanted.
+The studio delivered a surprising installment, embracing a vivid, anime-inspired visual style to help the series stand out from the crowd of arcade racing games.

-Need for Speed: Unbound is currently one of the best games on Xbox Game Pass
+Need for Speed: Unbound is currently one of the best games on Xbox Game Pass.

 4. Need for Speed Rivals